ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ9: Specify if any part of the KDC interface as defined in this document is not supported by the KDC (see {{kdc-if}}).

-* REQ10: Register a Resource Type for the root url-path, which is used to discover the correct url to access at the KDC (see {{kdc-if}}).
+* REQ10: Register a Resource Type for the root url-path, which is used to discover the correct URL to access at the KDC (see {{kdc-if}}).

 * REQ11: Define what specific actions (e.g., CoAP methods) are allowed on each resource provided by the KDC interface, depending on whether the Client is a current group member; the roles that a Client is authorized to take as per the obtained access token (see {{ssec-authorization-request}}); and the roles that the Client has as current group member.